river-berlin/unibase/app/backend/src/docs/primitives/polyhedron.md

 # Polyhedron

 A polyhedron creates a custom 3D shape defined by its vertices and faces.
 The shape will be centered at its position.
+See [index](index.md) for common properties and rules.

 ## Parameters